-While the foundational competencies of the doctoral program are Learning and Leadership, all seven of the core competencies are important (link: Competency Areas).
+While the foundational competencies of the doctoral program are Learning and Leadership, each of the core competencies is important (link: Competency Areas).
 To best understand and articulate the integrated nature of the competencies, it is often easier to first separate the different competencies and view them in isolation and then put them together in a final synthesis as the program unfolds.
-With that thought in mind, one way to develop the plan would be to take each of the seven competency areas and develop responses to the following themes:
+With that thought in mind, one way to develop the plan would be to take each of the competency areas and develop responses to the following themes:

-d) How do I intend to integrate each of the program's required courses into my overall plan?
+- How do I intend to integrate each of the program's required courses (core and electives) into my overall plan?